jts/ncov2019-artic-nf/README.md

 PLEASE ENSURE THAT YOU READ BOTH THE README AND THE CONFIG FILE AND UNDERSTAND THE EFFECT OF THE OPTIONS ON YOUR DATA!

+This version was forked from [COG-UK](https://github.com/connor-lab/ncov2019-artic-nf) and customized for CanCOGeN-VirusSeq by adding a dehosting step, and additional artifact filtering steps.The variant/consensus caller has been changed from ivar to freebayes to improve variant calling around indels.

 #### Introduction